-(a) The Company as a lessee
+The Company as a lessee

 The Company has lease contracts for certain items of plant and equipment, offices, guest houses and leased land.
-Leases of plant and equipment have lease terms around 12 years, while offices and guest houses generally have lease terms between 12 months to 4 years.
+Leases of plant and equipment have lease terms around 12 - 20 years, while offices and guest houses generally have lease terms between 12 months to 4 years.
 Generally, the Company is restricted from assigning or subleasing the leased assets.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose any covenants other than the security interests in the leased assets that are held by the lessor.
 Leased assets may not be used as security for borrowing purposes.
-Until March 31, 2019, leases were classified as either finance leases or operating leases.
-From April 1, 2019, leases are recognised as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the company.